trayburn/trayburn.github.com/source/about/index.markdown

 footer: true
 ---
 ### Official Bio ###
-{% img left /images/TimRayburn-Web.png %}Tim Rayburn is a Principal Consultant with [Improving Enterprises][ie], a software and project management consulting company in Dallas, TX.
-Since 2007 he has been annually awarded the [Microsoft MVP for Connected Systems Development][mvp] in recognition of his expertise and community leadership.
-He is the organizer of [Dallas TechFest][dtf], where through the work of an amazing staff they bring an incredible multi-technology conference to life every year in Dallas.
-He is the author of ["Entity Framework 4.1: Expert's Cookbook", with Devlin Liles][book], and can be found speaking across the nation of agile process, distributed architecture, and data access technologies.
-He lives in Arlington Texas with his amazing wife Kate and their loyal dog Gandalf.
+{% img left /images/tim-rayburn.png %}Tim Rayburn is a Vice President of Consulting with [Improving Enterprises][ie], a software and project management consulting company in Dallas, TX.
+He is a passionate advocate of apprenticeship and mentorship in corporate environments.
+Since 2007 he has been awarded the [Microsoft MVP][mvp] in recognition of his expertise and community leadership.
+He is also a [conference organizer][dtf], [an author][book], and can be found speaking across the nation on agile processes, software design, and career management.
+He lives in the North Dallas area with his amazing wife Kate and their loyal dog Gandalf.

 ### Contact Info ###